Trade directory · Fort Lauderdale metro · Florida

 Inspection Schedule

-Initial permit inspection before work starts, progress inspection at 50% completion, final inspection upon completion.
-Additional inspections required after hurricane season work.
+Initial permit inspection before work begins, progress inspection at deck/underlayment stage, and final inspection upon completion.
+Additional inspections required for structural modifications or hurricane strapping installation.

 §4